underwriteyourlife/officialsite/_posts/2017-10-23-Homemade Pork Dumplings.md

 <h2> Step 4 </h2>

-In a large bowl, add the seasonings, green onion, napa cabbage, and ground pork.
+In a large bowl, add the seasonings, garlic, green onion, napa cabbage, and ground pork.
 Use your hand or spatula to fully mix these ingredients together to form the filling of your dumplings.

 <figure class="third">
   <img src="{{ site.url }}/images/Meal Prep/Week 7/Dumplings/4 Mixed Ingredients 2.jpg">